Pharmaceutical Jobs in USA with Visa Sponsorship

 Which visa types are most realistic for pharmaceutical jobs in the U.S.?

-H-1B is the most common path for pharmaceutical roles that require at least a bachelor's degree in a specialty field.
+H-1B visa is the most common path for pharmaceutical roles that require at least a bachelor's degree in a specialty field.
 Research scientists, regulatory affairs specialists, clinical trial managers, and pharmacologists all qualify well.
 If you're working at a nonprofit research institution or university-affiliated medical center, your H-1B petition may be cap-exempt, meaning you skip the lottery.
 O-1 visas work for researchers with a strong track record of publications, patents, or awards.
-L-1 transfers are also common at multinational pharma companies like Novartis and Roche.
+L-1 visa transfers are also common at multinational pharma companies like Novartis and Roche.

 Do pharmaceutical companies actually sponsor visas, or is it mostly talk?